Shouree/storm-http-framework/doc/01-Introduction/01-Downloads/index.md

   These releases use the Storm Memory Manager for memory management, which is a homegrown garbage collector for Storm.
-The SMM generally performs worse compared to the Memory Pool System (approximately 2-3x runtimes when using the MPS, and occationally longer pause times), and it is not as mature as the MPS.
+The SMM generally performs worse compared to the Memory Pool System (approximately 2-3x runtimes when using the MPS, and occasionally longer pause times), and it is not as mature as the MPS.

   This option is currently experimental, but seems to work well in many cases.
 It is slower than the